NornWeave Quickstart Tutorial

 The thread format uses role: "user" for incoming emails and role: "assistant" for outgoing emails, making it easy to use with LLM chat APIs.

-Send a reply to an existing thread:
+To reply to an existing conversation, include the reply_to_thread_id:

 curl -X POST http://localhost:8000/v1/messages \